Zero-Dynamics/cash-core/doc/guide-startmany.md

 Close your QT Wallet.

-### Send 1,000 DYN to New Addresses
+### Send 1,000 0DYNC to New Addresses

-Send exactly 1,000 DYN to each new address created above.
+Send exactly 1,000 0DYNC to each new address created above.

 ### Create New ServiceNode Private Keys